iotaledger/tips/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md

 ### Transaction Parts

-In general, all parts of a <i>Signed Transaction</i> begin with a byte describing the type of the given part in order to keep the flexibility to introduce new types/versions of the given part in the future.
+In general, all parts of a <i>Transaction Payload</i> begin with a byte describing the type of the given part in order to keep the flexibility to introduce new types/versions of the given part in the future.

-#### Unsigned Transaction / Essence Data
+#### Transaction Essence Data

-As described, the <i>Unsigned Transaction</i> of a <i>Signed Transaction</i> carries the inputs, outputs and an optional payload.
-The <i>Unsigned Transaction</i> is an explicit type of transaction and therefore starts with its own <i>Transaction Type</i> byte which is of value 0.
+As described, the <i>Transaction Essence</i> of a <i>Transaction Payload</i> carries the inputs, outputs and an optional payload.
+The <i>Transaction Essence</i> is an explicit type and therefore starts with its own <i>Transaction Essence Type</i> byte which is of value 0.

-An <i>Unsigned Transaction</i> must contain at least one input and output.
+A <i>Transaction Essence</i> must contain at least one input and output.

 ##### Inputs

-The <i>Inputs</i> part holds the inputs to consume, respectively to fund the outputs of the <i>Unsigned Transaction</i>.
+The <i>Inputs</i> part holds the inputs to consume, respectively to fund the outputs of the <i>Transaction Essence</i>.
 There is only one type of input as of now, the <i>UTXO Input</i>.
 In the future, more types of inputs may be specified as part of protocol upgrades.

-Each defined input must be accompanied by a corresponding <i>Unlock Block</i> at the same index in the <i>Unlock Blocks</i> part of the <i>Signed Transaction</i>.
+Each defined input must be accompanied by a corresponding <i>Unlock Block</i> at the same index in the <i>Unlock Blocks</i> part of the <i>Transaction Payload</i>.
 If multiple inputs can be unlocked through the same <i>Unlock Block</i>, then the given <i>Unlock Block</i> only needs to be specified at the index of the first input which gets unlocked by it.
 Subsequent inputs which are unlocked through the same data must have a <i>Reference Unlock Block</i> pointing to the previous <i>Unlock Block</i>.
 This ensures that no duplicate data needs to occur in the same transaction.

 ###### UTXO Input